jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 However, many fighters embraced the effectual truth revealed by Ultimate Fighting.
 As a result the world of martial arts started to get all mixed up.

 Some kickboxers started to train submissions.
 Wrestlers learned some punching.
 Masters in one discipline started as eager newbies in another.
-Like a bumblegee going from flower to flower watching, learning, and participating in the cross-pollination of techniques, these fighters evolved skills far beyond their old martial arts teachers and disciplines.
+Like a bumblegee going from flower to flower, fighters watching, learning, and participated in the cross-pollination of techniques and evolved skills far beyond their old martial arts teachers and disciplines.

 By opening their mind, martial artists discarded loyalty to a single martial art and adopted evolution's philosophy of "adapt or die."
 A fighters physical pain became the barometer of whether a technique was good or bad.
 Human self-defense learned what every lifeform on Earth knows; rulebooks will not save you in Nature.

-No deer in the world depends on a judge to save it when fighting off a bear, as no bear depends on a pundit declaring it the winner to get its next meal.
+No seal in the world depends on a judge to save it when fighting off a bear, as no bear depends on a pundit declaring it the winner to get its next meal.

 Just like in Nature, the best martial art technique is entirely dependant on ones's opponent and surroundings while measuring the risks and rewards of the fight.
 Whatever techniques are most efficient to win the fight are the best.